Welcome to Term 2 in the Year 5&6 Syndicate. We hope that you have all had a good break, are well rested and ready for an exciting term ahead.

 Maths - Maths knowledge (basic facts, place value, fractions), PRIME Mathematics Programme

-This year, in the Year 5/6 Syndicate, we will have ‘Home Learning Activities’ which will be done over a fortnight and will begin in Week 2.
+We will continue ‘Home Learning Activities’ which will be done over a 2 week period and will begin in Week 1.
+This will consist of activities which are the priority activities to be completed.
+The other activities on the list will be optional.
 This will consist of activities which are the priority activities to be completed.
 The other activities on the list will be optional.
 Within these activities will be Reading at home.
 Your child is encouraged to read regularly at home, record this on the Home Learning Activities Sheet and have it signed by a parent or caregiver after each time.

 Reading regularly is about encouraging reading mileage and helping your child to develop vocabulary and comprehension knowledge.
 Reading a variety of materials such as newspapers, comics, magazines, novels and recipes helps to develop a broader understanding of texts.
 Part of the activities will be having your child read aloud to someone to practise this skill.
 It is important that this is encouraged to support their learning at school.
 Reading aloud can be included as a part of reading activities.